emlid/emlid-docs/README.md

 You can also `pipenv run mkdocs serve -f <target>.yml` to take a look at the docs on your local machine.

+To preview changes in html after rendering templates automatically run `pipenv run python update_serve.py <target>.yml`.
+This essentially executes `build.py` and `mkdocs serve -f` in one command.